A pair-based approximation for simplicial contagion: MEAN-FIELD SIMPLICIAL SIS MODELS

-Here, we remark a property of the model.
-Analogously to what happens for the SIS model on networks, where the recovery is a 1-body process, and the infection a 2-body one, here, in both the individual-based and the pair-based exact models of simplicial SIS contagion dynamics, we find terms functions of both $m$-body and $(m+1)$-body quantities.
+We remark here a property of the model.
+As for the SIS process on networks, in the simplicial SIS contagion recovery is a 1-body mechanism and there are 2-body infections, so the dynamics of $m$-body variables in both the individual-based and the pair-based (exact) models depend on $m$-body and $(m+1)$-body quantities.
 For instance, the dynamics of $\dens{I}$ (1-body variable) depends on $\dens{I}$ itself and on $\dens{SI}$ (2-body).
-Compared the model on networks, however, in the simplicial SIS model a 3-body infection process is also present.
-Consequently, for both the individual-based and the pair-based exact models, the equations governing the evolution of the $m$-body quantities are determined by $m$-body, $(m+1)$-body, and $(m+2)$-body quantities.
-Hence, in the simplicial SIS model, the dynamics of $\dens{I}$ (1-body variable) depends not only on $\dens{I}$ itself and on $\dens{SI}$ (2-body), but also on $\dens{ISI^\Delta}$ (3-body).
+In the simplicial SIS process, however, there is a further 3-body infection mechanism at play.
+Consequently, the equations governing the evolution of the $m$-body variables in the individual-based and the pair-based models are determined by $(m+2)$-body quantities too.
+Hence, the dynamics of $\dens{I}$ (1-body variable) depends not only on $\dens{I}$ itself and on $\dens{SI}$ (2-body), but also on $\dens{ISI^\Delta}$ (3-body).

 Similarly to what we have done for Eqs.~\eqref{eq:pairwise_SIS_MF_exact}, we now close Eqs.~\eqref{eq:sis_simplagion_secondorder_normalized} at the level of pairs.
-To this aim, we use the approximations for the triplet densities $\av{ABC}$ at the pair level given by Eqs.~\eqref{eq:wedge_closure}, \eqref{eq:kirkwood_closure}, and \eqref{eq:closure_used}.
-For what concerns the densities of the $4$-node motifs, we rely on the closures introduced in \cite{house2009motif} (see Eqs.~15), after re-adapting them to the simplicial case.
-Accordingly, we consider
+We use the approximations for the triplet densities $\av{ABC}$ at the pair level given by Eqs.~\eqref{eq:wedge_closure}, \eqref{eq:kirkwood_closure}, and \eqref{eq:closure_used}.
+For the densities of the $4$-node motifs, we rely on the closures introduced in \cite{house2009motif} (see Eqs.~15), re-adapting them to the simplicial case.
+Specifically, we consider

-where we defined the 4-node motif states densities as a function of the pair state variables.
-Summing up, Eqs.~\eqref{eq:sis_simplagion_secondorder_normalized} along with the expressions \eqref{eq:wedge_closure}, \eqref{eq:kirkwood_closure}, \eqref{eq:closure_used}, and \eqref{eq:quadruplet_closure} constitute a closed approximation for the pair-based mean-field simplicial SIS model.
+which represent all the closures at the level of pair state variables for the 4-node state depicted in Fig.~\ref{fig:4motifs_state}.
+It is worth noting that this is an approximation, as the 4-node state should depend on the dynamical correlations of the 3-node state variables~\cite{house2009motif}.
+Moreover, by closing the system at the level of pairs and considering the relation in Eq.~\eqref{eq:kirkwood_closure} to express the state of closed triangles, the conservation relations that are exact for the system before the closure, i.e., up to Eqs.~\eqref{eq:sis_simplagion_secondorder_normalized} ($\dens{S} + \dens{I} = 1$, $\dens{SS} + \dens{SI} = \dens{S}$, $\dens{SI}+\dens{II} = \dens{I}$), are no longer valid~\cite{sharkey2015exact}.